crossplane/oam-kubernetes-runtime/design/one-pager-trait-workload-interaction-mechanism.md

           awsSecret: <aws-secret>
       ```

 ## Proposal
 The overall idea is for the applicationConfiguration controller to fill critical information
 in the workload and trait CR it emits.
 In addition, we will provide a helper library so that
 trait controller developers can locate the resources they need with a simple function call.
 Here is the list of changes that we propose.
-1. Add an optional field called `nativeTrait` to the `traitDefinition` schema.
-This is for the trait
+1. Add an optional field called `workloadRefPath` to the `traitDefinition` schema.
+This is for the
- owner to declare that a trait is native to the OAM trait system instead of importing from an
+ trait owner to declare that the trait relies on the OAM trait/workload interaction
- existing operator.
-This field indicates that the trait owner can modify the trait's operator.
-It
+ mechanism.
+The value of the field is the path to the field that takes a `workloadRef` object.
+In
- implies that the trait relies on the OAM trait/workload interaction mechanism.
-In our example
+ our example, the trait definition would look like below since our `manualscalertraits` takes
- , the trait definition would look like below.
+ the `workloadRef` field at `spec.workloadRef`.
      ```yaml
        apiVersion: core.oam.dev/v1alpha2
        kind: TraitDefinition
        metadata:
          name: manualscalertraits.core.oam.dev
        spec:
-         nativeTrait: true
+         workloadRefPath: spec.workloadRef
          definitionRef:
            name: manualscalertraits.core.oam.dev
      ```
 2. ApplicationConfig controller no longer assumes that all `trait` CRDs contain a "spec
 .workloadRef" field conforms to the OAM definition.
 It only fills the workload GVK to a `trait
-` CR with "spec.workloadRef" field defined as below if the corresponding `traitDefiniton` is
+` CR with "spec.workloadRef" field defined as below if the corresponding `traitDefiniton` has a
- marked as "oamAware".
+ "workloadRefPath" field.
      ```yaml
        workloadRef:
          properties: